All Episodes

 This was very much an operation.

-And the fact that they left the fact that they left Americans behind is just the most despicable thing.
+And the fact that they left, the fact that they left Americans behind is just the most despicable thing.

-And then the gall of these generals and of Biden going on national television television and pretending that this was a success.
+And then the gall of these generals and of Biden going on national television and pretending that this was a success.

 13 people died.